zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/matched-and-formula.md

 A company uses Entity Framework and needs to import customers with the `BulkMerge` method to insert new customers and update existing customers.

 However, there is a particularity.
-We only want to update the customer if the `Version` value is higher in the source than in the database.
+The customer should only be updated if the `Version` value is higher in the source than in the database.
 Otherwise, we consider the database value having the latest customer information.

 In summary: